onqtam/headjack/docs/why/11_COLLECTIVE_INTELLIGENCE.md

 high trust (social capital), shared stories & strong institutions - required for democracy, but social media is eroding them - Jonathan Haidt https://www.youtube.com/watch?v=hu2jprZ50FY

-"We have Paleolithic emotions, medieval institutions, and god-like technology." - Edward O. Wilson

 media tells us what is salient but we lack the tools to question the framing